jupyterlite/jupyterlite/docs/migration.md

 This guide provides an overview of major (potentially breaking) changes and the steps to follow to update JupyterLite from one version to another.

+## `0.1.0` to `0.2.0`

+### Extensions

+JupyterLite 0.2.0 is based on the JupyterLab 4 and Jupyter Notebook 7 packages.

+JupyterLab 4 comes with a couple of breaking changes which likely affect extensions.

+If you were using JupyterLab 3 extensions in your JupyterLite deployment, you might have to update to a newer version of the extension that is compatible with JupyterLab 4.

 ## `0.1.0b19` to `0.1.0b20`

 ### `jupyterlite-core`